 - Any additional documents based on profession

-- A work permit (every employee must obtain a work permit before they can get a visa)
+- A work permit.
+Every employee must obtain a work permit before they can get a visa.

-Application Process
+Application process

-Your employees have two different processes to obtain a Taiwan work visa — at a Taiwanese diplomatic mission if they’re in another country or at the Bureau of Consular Affairs (BOCA) if they’re currently living in Taiwan.
-After you get a work permit on behalf of your employee, they must apply for their work visa one of those two ways.
-However, it’s more complicated to apply for a work visa abroad, as the process includes these steps:
+Employees have 2 different processes to obtain a Taiwan work visa — at a diplomatic mission if they’re in another country or at the Bureau of Consular Affairs (BOCA) if they’re currently living in Taiwan.
+After companies obtain a work permit on behalf of the employee, the next step is to apply for their work visa.
+Keep in mind that it’s more complicated to apply for a work visa from outside Taiwan, as the process includes these steps:

 - Completing the application form